 Architects bear a great responsibility because each decision we make when we design a building, an urban plan or a landscape, or in other ways contribute to forming the built environment, draw on resources, human as well as natural.
 Architects’ actions therefore have ramifications that go beyond the project or process itself and extends in time and space to distant localities and distant futures.

 Through their practice, architects can contribute to a sustainable development – not just on an aspirational level, but through their contributions to what becomes realized buildings, settlements and cities all over the world.
 Architects must develop sustainable architectural solutions everywhere, at all scales, and by this give their contribution to sustainable communities and quality of life.

-The intention of this manifesto is an architect’s call to action on the UN Sustainable Development Goals, - a call to architects in every part of the profession to take action in their own architectural practice.
-Each of the 17 UN SDG relates to the built environment and form a basis on which to start a conversation about how the built environment can contribute.
+The intention of this manifesto is an architect’s call to action on the UN Sustainable Development Goals,—a call to architects in every part of the profession to take action in their own architectural practice.
+Each of the 17 UN SDG relates to the built environment and forms a basis on which to start a conversation about how the built environment can contribute.

 No poverty: Architects will build in ways that contribute to the eradication of poverty, and affect the impact of poverty on people’s life through access to housing and institutions that are affordable, safe and healthy.

 Zero hunger: Architects will work to secure food supplies through planning, landscape design and building complexes that protect existing ecosystems, and prioritizing the preservation and expansion of areas for food production.

 Good health and well-being: Architects will contribute to public health through design and planning that reduces the exposure to bacteria and pollution, and by prioritizing light, acoustics and air quality.